openstack-archive/sahara/doc/source/devref/quickstart.rst

      < ng_worker_template_create.json

-You can list available NodeGroup templates by sending the following request to Sahara API:
+You can list the available NodeGroup templates by sending the following request to the Sahara API:

 .. sourcecode:: console

     $ http $SAHARA_URL/node-group-templates X-Auth-Token:$AUTH_TOKEN

-Output should look like:
+The output should look like:

 .. sourcecode:: json